Canelo Álvarez: Early life

 In an interview, Álvarez explained that he was born on the outskirts of Guadalajara, Jalisco, but his family is originally from Los Reyes, Michoacán.
 At the age of five, his family moved to their current home of Juanacatlán, Jalisco.
 Growing up on his family's farm, he learned horseback riding, which he continues today. Álvarez is the youngest of eight children, seven of them boys; all of his brothers also became professional boxers.
 Among his brothers are welterweight boxers Ramón Álvarez, Ricardo Álvarez and former WBA interim world champion, Rigoberto Álvarez.

 Canelo in Spanish is the masculine word for cinnamon, which is a common nickname for people with red hair.
-His mother, Ana Maria, also has red hair.
 In Mexico, it is common for people to associate red hair with the Irish soldiers who fought for Mexico in the Saint Patrick's Battalion during the Mexican–American War.
 Speaking about his ancestry, Álvarez once said, "There might have been an Irish grandfather somewhere back in my past."

-He was bullied at an early age when he would be called "Jícama con Chile", which translates as jicama with chilli flakes – a popular snack in Mexico.
+Canelo's neighbors nicknamed him "Jícama con Chile", which translates as jicama with chilli flakes — a popular snack in Mexico.

 Amateur career

 Álvarez started boxing when he was around 13 years old, after watching his older brother Rigoberto debut as a professional boxer.
 In 2004, he won the silver medal at the Junior Mexican National Championships, held in Sinaloa.
-He became the 2005 Junior Mexican National Boxing Champion in Tuxtla Gutiérrez, Chiapas, at the age of 15.
+He became the 2005 Junior Mexican National Boxing Champion in Tuxtla Gutiérrez at the age of 15.
 His amateur record was 44–2 with 12 knockouts.